postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 * API Schemas
     * [Re-import supported API specifications](/docs/getting-started/importing-and-exporting-data/#importing-api-specifications)
 * Roles and Permissions at Workspace, Collection, and Environment level
-    * [Reassign roles](/docs/collaborating-in-postman/roles-and-permissions/) in new Postman instance as needed
+    * [Reassign roles](/docs/collaborating-in-postman/roles-and-permissions/) in the new Postman instance as needed
 * Monitors
     * How to [set up a monitor](/docs/designing-and-developing-your-api/monitoring-your-api/setting-up-monitor/)
 * Mock Servers
     * Collections and examples requests will be saved.
 The [server instance itself will need to be recreated](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/)
 * Published documentation
-    * The new documentation URLs will be generated when Collections are [re-published from your new team pages](/docs/publishing-your-api/publishing-your-docs/)
+    * The new documentation URLs will be generated when collections are [re-published from your new team pages](/docs/publishing-your-api/publishing-your-docs/)

 ## Questions?